 Duplicating the Error Messages

 Duplication of error messages is performed under the supervision of the ITSM CONTRACTOR.
 The ITSM CONTRACTOR therefore installs and configures the necessary software on the CCN gateways.
 The only thing that is required from the NA is support during the configuration of the CCN gateway.
-Duplicated messages are sent to CS/MIS in dedicated queues created for each domain.
+Duplicated messages are sent to CS/MIS2 in dedicated queues created for each domain.

 Exchanging the proactive monitoring messages